Leeno Dee: Candy Harlots

 Dee's first professional band saw him become the third and final bassist in Candy Harlots.

 Following a string of shows including tours with Divinyls, The Angels and AC/DC, and releasing two No. 1 and No. 2 alternative chart singles Red Hot Rocket and Danger, the band signed a deal with Virgin Records.
 Their album Five Wicked Ways was produced by Peter Blyton (Choirboys).
 Dee then flew to L.A. for three weeks to oversee the mix sessions with Jeff Hendrickson (Van Halen, Bon Jovi, Joan Jett, Vain).
 The album spawned two charting singles: The Lady Shakes (No. 17 ARIA) and Sister's Crazy (No. 20 ARIA).

 Equipment/Endorsement

-Dee currently plays Rickenbacker 4003S/4000 basses, Tech 21VTB 1969 amplifiers, Markbass CL410 CABS, Korg Pitch-black Rack Tuner Pro, Line 6 (company) Relay G50 Wireless System, GHS (strings).
+Dee currently plays Rickenbacker 4003S/4000 basses, Tech 21VTB 1969 amplifiers, Markbass CL410 CABS, Korg Pitch-black Rack Tuner Pro, Line 6 Relay G50 Wireless System, and GHS strings.

 Previous endorsements include Ashdown amps UK, Markbass amps Italy and RotoSound strings UK.